 The CSU-LSAMP Program is a comprehensive, statewide program dedicated to increasing the number of students from underrepresented minority groups (URM) graduating from campuses of the California State University (CSU) with baccalaureate degrees in science, technology, engineering, and mathematics (STEM) disciplines.
 Eligibility for the CSU-LSAMP program is restricted to students who face or have faced social, educational, or economic barriers to careers in STEM.
-Initiated in 1994, the CSU-LSAMP Alliance currently consists of 22 of the 23 campuses of the CSU.
-The Senior Phase of CSU-LSAMP proposed a continued emphasis on activities designed to enhance graduate school preparedness of upper division students and activities designed to increase academic preparation and performance in core "gatekeeper" courses.
+Initiated in 1994, the CSU-LSAMP Alliance currently consists of the 23 campuses of the CSU.
+The Phase V of CSU-LSAMP proposed a continued emphasis on activities designed to enhance graduate school preparedness of upper division students and activities designed to increase academic preparation and performance in core "gatekeeper" courses.

-Applications for Research Interns and Academic Excellence Workshop Facilitators are now being accepted for Fall 2012 Interns and Facilitator:
+Applications for Research Interns are now being accepted for Fall 2016: